iam4722202468/GuelphScheduler2/README.md

 Install nodejs dependencies

 ```
-cd webserver && yarn install
+cd webserver && npm install
 ```

 ## Deployment

-Run `yarn run start` to start the project.
+Run `npm run start` to start the project.
 This will by default start the server on port 3000.
 This can be configued in `app.js`

 ## Built With